 For the spice blend (makes more than needed)

-grinds smoked sea salt (available at Trader Joe's)
+grinds smoked sea salt (available at Whole Foods)

 For the popcorn

-Pop corn using desired method: in corn popper in microwave, or on top of stove.
+Pop corn using desired method: in corn popper, microwave, or with a tablespoon or two of oil in a saucepan on top of stove--shake the pan periodically.
 Transfer to a large bowl.